bnjmnhssnn/NgramSearch/README.md

 * a product name with brand, e.g. *Acme Jet Propelled Pogo Stick*
 * a book title with author, e.g. *Lewis Carroll Alice's Adventures in Wonderland*

 Longer keys are also fine, e.g. a short description of the item.
 The drawback is, long keys tend to lower the search result quality for short search strings.
-In order to improve the quality, you could strip filler words from the key, before storing it in NgramSearch.
+In order to improve the quality, strip filler words from the key, before storing it in NgramSearch.

-Not so good item description as key:
+**Not so good item description as key:**

 *Acme Giant Rubber Bands come in all sizes, are fantastically elastic, and are great at tripping road runners (when used properly)*

-Better, with stripped filler words:
+**Better, with stripped filler words:**

 *Acme Giant Rubber Bands all sizes elastic tripping road runners*